Tuesday, 1 February 2011

 3. Werfel's novel was adapted into a 1943 film, also titled The Song of Bernadette.
 Jennifer Jones won the Best Actress Oscar for her portrayal of the French saint.

 ACHIEVEMENTS 1.
-Saint Bernadette was canonised in 1933 by the Catholic Church and her feat day is celebrated on 16 April.
+Saint Bernadette was canonised in 1933 by the Catholic Church and her feast day is celebrated on April 16th.

 2. Lourdes is now a major center where Catholic pilgrims from around the globe reaffirm their beliefs.
 Close to 5 million pilgrims visit the town every year.
 Within France, only Paris has more hotels than Lourdes.